dyxohjl666/Controllable-Summarization-Paper-List/README.md

 # Controllable-Summarization-Paper-List

-# Question-Generation-Paper-List
-A summary of must-read papers for Neural Question Generation (NQG)
+A summary of must-read papers for Controllable Summarization.

 - Contributed by **[Yixi Ding](https://github.com/dyxohjl666)**